The Hyperice HyperVolt is one of the first and most well-known percussive massage devices.

 Crucially though, the HyperVolt's range of speeds and massage heads are limited, especially considering the high price.

-The HyperVolt has only 3 speed settings, and the lowest setting still has quite a high RPM.
+The standard $299 HyperVolt has only 3 speed settings (and the $399 Hypervolt Pro only has 5), and the lowest settings (for both) are still noticeably powerful at 2,000 RPM.
 There are two problems with this:

-1. The HyperVolt effectively only has 3 massage programs - there are now alternatives with as many as 10 times this number of speeds.
+1. The HyperVolt effectively only has 3 massage programs - there are now many alternatives with as 10 times this number of speeds, and some of the newest massagers have over 90 speeds - that's 30x as many.

 2. The speed settings do not increase gradually, but in steep increments.
 For example, if your body is very sore the lowest setting of the HyperVolt might be too powerful, and there's a big jump in RPM between each setting as there are only 3.

-That's $100 more than the Opove M3 Pro and $170 more than the AlphaGun V6 - and both these come with a carry case, more speeds and more massage heads.
+That's $100 more than the Opove M3 Pro and $130 more than the new AlphaGun X - and both these come with a free carry case, more speeds and more massage heads.

 The Top Alternatives